I am having trouble housetraining my new puppy/dog. What can I do to make it easier?

 Some other possible reasons contributing to inappropriate elimination can include: she experienced a frightening or upsetting event while using her litter box, she is feeling stressed, or there is conflict between cats that live together.
 Identify and, if possible, eliminate any sources of stress or frustration in your cat’s environment.

-For further information, check out the book Fastidious Feline by Patricia McConnell (available for sale at BAHS Front Desk) or the articles Litter Box Problems and Remedial Litter Box Training.
+For further information, check out the book Fastidious Feline by Patricia McConnell (available for sale in the lobby at the main shelter) or the articles Litter Box Problems and Remedial Litter Box Training.

 My cat gets aggressive when I’m playing with her.
 What can I do to make her play nice?